SeLite/SeLite.github.io/PackagedTests.md

 ```

 ### Negative tests ###
-If you need to test that something fails, use <em>try..catch..endTry</em> as per [SelBlocksGlobal](SelBlocksGlobal).
-Use <em>catch..endTry</em> to set a stored variable of your choice.
+If you need to test that something fails, use `try..catch..endTry` as per [SelBlocksGlobal](SelBlocksGlobal).
+Use `catch..endTry` to set a stored variable of your choice.
 Check that variable after `endTry` (e.g. with `getEval`) and throw an error on failure.
 Remember to clear that stored variable **before** that block of steps, so that it can run multiple times.

 There are also 'real' negative tests in `selite.sel-blocks-global/selenese-tests-negative/`.
 Those are supposed to fail, since they validate cases when `try..catch..endTry` doesn't catch an error.